Twyford Motor Car Company: Exhibition

 William McCracken finally finished the automobile in 1989.
 He first drove the car in parades, including the Western Pennsylvania Laurel Festival parade, and exhibited at auto shows.
 He then decided to donate the car to a museum.
 Although he had several offers from museums to exhibit the car, he instead planned to the donate it to the Jefferson County History Center in Brookville, Pennsylvania.
 The building's preservation had begun in 2001 and the museum staff had already set aside an area for the Twyford.

 In November 2005, volunteer workers moved the Twyford replica into the museum at the Jefferson County History Center, in Brookville, Pennsylvania.
 A tilt bed truck carried the replica from Richardsville to the museum.
 They then removed two large glass panes in front of the museum, to move the car into the building's gallery.
-Figure 11 shows the Twyford replica on display at its permanent home in the main first floor Parker Gallery.
+Figure 11 shows the Twyford replica on display at its permanent home in the main first floor of Parker Gallery.